flatpickles/sketchbook-legacy/src/Sketches/Projects/GlamJam/README.md

 To Do:

-- Taper noise amount at origin?
+- "Color Cycles" isn't usually too interesting, maybe adapt
-- Spin of some sort
+- Should "Noise Density" be some sort of "zoom"?
+Should we have zoom for the backing pattern as well?
-- Color Cycles isn't usually too interesting, maybe adapt
+- How do we approach customizable color?
+Maybe creating radial gradients between two or more colors + a center color ...